sftcd/openssl/esnistuff/echo.md

 into shape to do what we want but more will be needed to provide fuller control over what goes in the inner and outer CH's.

+## Could we ever use inner CH without ESNI?

+Would there ever be a real use for an inner CH if the SNI in the outer CH is the same as the inner?
+Probably not.

 ## Extension-specific handling

 If a non-standard behaviour were needed then the "custom" extension API can be